davidvi/tissueviewer/README.md

 ├── import/             # Directory for images to be imported │   └── ...
 │
-├── storage/            # Directory for storing the raw processed images │   └── ...
+└── storage/            # Directory for storing the raw processed images
-│
-└── completed/          # Directory for completed/processed images
     └── ...
 ```

 Explanation:

-- `import/`: Place your images to be processed here.
+- `import/public/`: Place your images to be processed here.
 - `storage/`: TissueViewer uses this directory to store raw processed images.
-- `completed/`: Fully processed and viewable images are stored here.

 ### Run as Docker